-Meet the volunteer members of Dalhousie’s Performing Arts Campaign Cabinet.
+Meet the volunteer cabinet members who are passionate about supporting Dal’s Performing Arts Campaign.

 Nova Scotia born, Toronto-based singer-songwriter Andrea England has a unique ability to work successfully in two different music worlds, placing pop co-writes such as “Casualty” on Pussycat Doll Nicole Scherzinger’s solo debut album, Killer Love, (for which she earned a U.K. Gold Record), while recording and performing as an Americana/folk solo artist herself.

 Working with emerging artists as well as with an international who’s who of songwriters, recent highlights for Andrea include cuts on albums by Canadian Country Music Award nominees Meghan Patrick and Twin Kennedy and co-written singles released by international pop artists Zameer, Roveena, and Hairspray/Jersey Boys star, Tara Macri.

 A proud alumnus of both Dalhousie (Gender & Women’s Studies’16) and St. Francis Xavier (English Literature) universities, Andrea believes in the power of education and the importance of giving back: she’s led song writing workshops for Guitar WorkshopPlus, the Honey Jam, the Singing Competition, and Elaine Overholt’s Big Voice Studios and is the founder and host of Four Chords & the Truth, Toronto’s newest and hottest ‘in the round’ top songwriters showcase, in support of the Unison Benevolent Fund.